ansible/awx/.github/triage_replies.md

 ### Visit our mailing list
 - Hello, this appears to be less of a bug report or feature request and more of a question.
 Could you please ask this on our mailing list?
 See https://github.com/ansible/awx/#get-involved for information for ways to connect with us.

+### Contact Customer Support
+- Hello, I see you mentioned Controller and/or the Ansible Automation Platform.
+This bug tracker is for reporting issues in the open source AWX project, not Controller/Ansible Automation Platform.
+If you are a customer and need help troubleshooting Controller and/or the Ansible Automation Platform, you should reach out to Red Hat support.

 ### Denied Submission

 - Hi! \